Staff

 Matthew Karns

 Matthew joined us in March 2021 but has previously worked in the veterinary industry for 24 years as kennel assistant, veterinary assistant, supervisor, and customer service.
 He also has worked in scheduling and customer service with Geisinger Medical Center for 4 years.
-Matthew lives in Bloomsburg and shares his home with Kala, a Labrador Retriever, Biscuit, a Jack Russell Terrier, and Gandy, an African Grey Parrot.
+Matthew lives in Bloomsburg and shares his home with Kala, a Labrador Retriever, and Lucy, a Jack Russell Terrier mix.
 Matthew’s favorite breed or dog is the Lab and Jack Russell Terrier.

 Matthew chose to work with animals since he has been around animals most of his life, showed horses in 4-H as a teenager, and has owned labs his entire life.
 He is passionate about animals and their welfare and well-being.
 He feels privileged to be able to be around animals and those who care as deeply about them as he does.